Fairbanks Street station

 Fairbanks Street station is a light rail stop on the MBTA Green Line C branch in Brookline, Massachusetts, located in the median of Beacon Street.
 Fairbanks station has two side platforms serving the line's two tracks.
 It is not accessible, although a wheelchair lift allows accessible transfer between the two elevations of the two halves of Beacon Street at the station.
+The MBTA plans to consolidate Fairbanks Street and the nearby Brandon Hall station into a single accessible combined station by the end of 2026.